Physics Major

 Senior Honors

-The physics department also offers physics majors the possibility to earn departmental distinctions.
-These distinctions require the same grade point average cutoffs as Latin honors but are calculated exclusively from the grades in physics courses (i.e., all courses with the prefix L31).
+The Physics department also offers Physics majors the possibility to earn departmental distinctions.
+These distinctions require the same grade point average cutoffs as Latin honors but are calculated exclusively from the grades in Physics courses (i.e., all courses with the prefix PHYSICS).
 Three levels of distinction are offered: 1) highest distinction; 2) high distinction; and 3) distinction.
-The highest and high distinctions require at least one semester of undergraduate research and a senior thesis describing the results; these distinctions are limited to the top 15% (highest distinction) and the top 15% to 50% (high distinction) of the physics majors in their senior year as ranked by their GPA in the physics courses.
+The highest and high distinctions require at least one semester of undergraduate research and a senior thesis describing the results; these distinctions are limited to the top 15% (highest distinction) and the top 15% to 50% (high distinction) of the physics majors in their senior year as ranked by their GPA in Physics courses.
 Students who meet the GPA cutoff but who do not undertake undergraduate research and a senior thesis may only receive the third level of distinction.

 Transfer Credit and Study Abroad

-Students may transfer up to 9 credits of advanced course work (300+ level) to satisfy major requirements by taking comparable physics courses at another institution.
+Students may transfer up to 9 credits of advanced coursework (3000+ level) to satisfy major requirements by taking comparable physics courses at another institution.
 Prior approval by the department is needed.
 Online or other distance learning courses are not eligible for transfer credit.

 Contact Info